The American Thread Company Strike of 1925

 The Company Fights Back

 Protesting a series of wage cuts and speed-ups put into effect in the years 1920-25, 2,200 of the 2,500 workers at ATCO’s mammoth Willimantic Mills plant, one of the world’s largest thread factories, angrily walked off the job.
 With worker solitary nearly complete and strong support from the national headquarters of their union, the United Textile Workers of America, the strikers were confident of victory.
 However, the company was better situated to withstand a protracted strike than the union believed.
-One of the world’s largest corporations, ATCO was itself a subsidiary of Coats, Ltd., the British textile giant.
+ATCO was one of the world’s largest corporations.
 With deep cash reserves, plenty of political clout, and the ability to shift some of its production to other factories elsewhere in the United States, ATCO was actually in a very strong position.
 Even as Don H. Curtis, the manager of ATCO’s Willimantic plant, closed the mill on March 11, ATCO executives laid plans for winning the strike and breaking the union.
 The central figure in their effort would be Curtis’s subordinate, David Moxon, the Willimantic plant’s British-born superintendant of manufacturing.
 Capable, well-liked, friendly, hardworking, and efficient, Moxon would continue to rise within the company, eventually succeeding Curtis as manager in the 1940s.

 ATCO’s plan was to replace the 2,200 strikers with a new, smaller, non-union workforce of about 1,700.
 The replacements – “scabs” – would be more submissive, agree to work for lower wages, and be few enough in number that management could implement speed-ups without greatly increasing production in times of sluggish demand.